Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For Small Tablet breakpoint](/assets/Minimal-Small-Tablet-Breakpoint.jpg)

-For Large Tablet breakpoint, Redefine the layout and update the track listing as 8-column grid using below css:
+For Large Tablet breakpoint, Redefine the layout and update the track listing as an 8-column grid using the below CSS:

 ```css
 main {